silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 }
 ```

-All that left to do is to extract context hash values into message digest.
+All that is left to do is to extract context hash values into the message digest.
 Here is a function to do that:

 ```c
 /* copy hash value into digest buffer */